connected-web/prnow/README.md

 ```

 This would:
-- Checkout the local main branch
+- Checkout the local default branch
 - Pull and rebase any changes to update your local repository